flexera-public/policy_templates/automation/flexera/delete_all_billing_centers/README.md

 ## Prerequisites

-This policy uses [credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
-If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
-The information below should be consulted when creating the credential.
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

 ### Credential configuration